Trade Gold Trading

 = 20:1

-So Why not Just Choose 10:1 option as the Maximum Gold Trading Leverage Example?
-Because to keep within the proper risk management rules it is even recommended that investors use less than this?
+So Why not Just Select 10:1 option as the Maximum Gold Leverage Examples?
+Because to keep within the proper risk management guidelines it's even recommended that investors use less than this?

 This question may seem straight forward but it's not, because when you trade you use borrowed money known A.K.A.
-Gold Trading Leverage Example.
-When you borrow capital from anyone or a bank you must maintain a security or collateral to acquire a loan, even if the security is based on monthly deduction from your salary, the same thing with Gold Trading.
+Trading Leverage Example.
+When you borrow capital from anyone or from a bank you must keep a security or collateral to acquire a loan, even if the collateral is based on monthly deductions from your own salary, the same thing with Gold Trading.

-In gold trading the security is known as margin.
-This is the capital you deposit with your broker.
+In gold trading the security is referred to as margin.
+This is the capital that you deposit with your broker.

 Broker